kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-With these two new rules in your back pocket you can easily implement the password requirement validator.
+With these two new rules in your back pocket you can quickly implement the password requirement validator.

 ```
 struct PasswordRequirementStringValidator: StringValidator {